 On 3 February 2009, the European Parliament adopted the “European Parliament Resolution of 3 February 2009 on Wilderness in Europe”.
 It called on the European Commission, among other things, to establish a European definition of wilderness, to list the potential areas and to support the European Wilderness Society in managing these areas.

-The European Wilderness Society, based in Austria, is a non-profit European non-governmental organisation whose mission is to identify and certify Europe’s last wilderness, wild coasts, rivers, forests and islands and to support sustainable and eco-friendly marketing measures (nature tourism), in order to preserve the areas forever (source: German Wikipedia).
+The European Wilderness Society, based in Austria, is a non-profit European non-governmental organization whose mission is to identify and certify Europe’s last wilderness, wild coasts, rivers, forests, and islands and to support sustainable and eco-friendly marketing measures (nature tourism), to preserve the areas forever (source: German Wikipedia).

 Also in the Siebengebirge many paths lead into the wilderness.
 “Wilderness Siebengebirge” is an important concern of the VVS and the state of North Rhine-Westphalia.

-By now have about 800 hectares of wilderness here, in the core area between Petersberg, Ölberg and Löwenburg and at the Dollendorf Hardt, Weilberg, Hartenbruch and Himmerich.
+By now have about 800 hectares of wildernesses here, in the core area between Petersberg, Ölberg and Löwenburg and at the Dollendorf Hardt, Weilberg, Hartenbruch and Himmerich.